chazzka/clanekcathedral/clanek.md

 Again, let us put the Local Outlier Factor to the test.
 Note, that this algorithm does not need the input to be scaled in any form.
 Due to the distances' calculation, it is even undesirable.
-Figure x shows the results of the above defined dataset with novelty data aded.
+Figure x shows the results of the above defined dataset with novelty data added.
+For this, we use the Local Outlier Factor with the followin